marco-duart/marco-duart/README.md

 ---

-I am always open to new opportunities and collaborations.
-If you are looking for a developer who is passionate about technology and dedicated to delivering high-quality solutions, feel free to reach out!
+I'm always open to new opportunities and collaborations.
+If you’re searching for a developer who blends technical expertise with a passion for innovation, let's connect!